A slideshow of Vincent Van Gogh's work set to the song "Vincent" by Don

 CHORUS:

-Now I understand
+I understand

-What you tried to say to me
+you tried to say to me

-How you suffered for
+you suffered for

 your